godofredoninja/Mapache/README.md

 - Support for comments (Facebook or Disqus)
 - Support for counter comments (Facebook or Disqus)
 - Buttons to share the article
-- YouTube, Vimeo, kickstarter, Facebook Video, dailymotion, vid.me -> Video Responsive
+- YouTube, Vimeo, kickstarter, dailymotion, vid.me -> Video Responsive
 - YouTube Subscribe Button => Video Post Format
 - Facebook widget in sidebar
 - Twitter widget in sidebar